Nieder-Olm

-Nieder-Olm is a town in the Mainz-Bingen district in Rhineland-Palatinate, Germany.
+Nieder-Olm ([ˈniːdɐ ʔɔlm], lit.
+'Lower Olm', in contrast to "Upper Olm") is a town in the Mainz-Bingen district in Rhineland-Palatinate, Germany.
 Until 5 November 2006 it was an Ortsgemeinde – a municipality belonging to a Verbandsgemeinde, a kind of collective municipality – but it was raised to town the next day.
 It is still the seat of the Verbandsgemeinde of Nieder-Olm, and functions as a middle centre in the region.

 Geography

 Location

 Nieder-Olm lies some 10 km south of Mainz in the heart of Rhenish Hesse, on the east bank of the Selz in the northern part of the Rhenish-Hessian Hills (Rheinhessisches Hügelland), known as the Mainz Basin.

 The town's average elevation lies at some 150 m above sea level.
 The highest elevation within municipal limits is the Mühlberg at 243 m in the northeast between Nieder-Olm and Mainz-Ebersheim.

 The landscape is strongly characterized by winegrowing and fruit growing.
 A wood named Im Loh can be found in the northeast of the municipal area.
 It is only some 11 ha in area.